JustLeader69420/mmx-marlin-custom/README.md

  - when USEOLDSTATUSSCREEN, put Functions menu to a new Other settings menu, where we can put more settings, maybe multiple pages, or a settings list?
  - Make more modifications undoable?
    - Centering print menu icons
- - Add touchscreen calibration button to Menu>Settings, because when the icon is there, might as well
-   - Change a variable and reset to calibrate on boot?
-If you don't begin the calibration fast enough when opened through the menu, it seems the machine crashes and just reboots
  - Add reset settings button somewhere
  - GCODE to resume print from terminal?
  - Add GCODE to manipulate all the settings currently only available on the touchscreen?